metricsnow/C-RAG_FIN-Research/project/dev/tasks/TASK-033.md

 ## Objective

-Integrate earnings call transcript data sources (TIKR API or web scraping) to fetch, parse, and index earnings call transcripts with speaker annotation for comprehensive financial analysis.
+Integrate earnings call transcript data sources using legitimate APIs (API Ninjas Earnings Call API recommended) to fetch, parse, and index earnings call transcripts with speaker annotation for comprehensive financial analysis.

+**⚠️ IMPORTANT**: TIKR does not offer an API.
+Web scraping is risky and may violate ToS.
+Use legitimate APIs only.

 ---